Nitin-Alex/Vehicle-Details-Automation/README.md

-Ui Path studio community edition is used for this project.
+UiPath studio community edition is used for this project.
 Internet explorer is used to access the websites.
 Open to improvements.
 All files are to be placed in a single folder.